Submissions

 Morse SS.
 Factors in the emergence of infectious diseases.
 Emerg Infect Dis [serial on line] 1995 Jan-Mar [cited 1996 Jun 5]; 1 (1): [24 screens].
 Disponible en: URL: http://www.cdc.gov/ncidod/EID/eid.html

 For publication and indexing purposes, full details on the authors, titles and publishers must be provided in all bibliographic references noted in the reference list at the end of the article.
 This is extremely important.
-These references must be cited in the text with numbers in brackets, [1], pursuant to the order they appear in the text, making sure the citation does not have two numbers (the page or pages are specified in the text or in a footnote).
+These references must be cited as a Reference list of numbers, pursuant to the order they appear in the text, making sure the citation does not have two numbers (the page or pages are specified in the text or in a footnote).
 When a work edited in a foreign language is cited, the author’s name, the title of the book, and the publisher are noted in the original language.
 A bibliography lists sources not cited in the text.
 It is to be arranged pursuant to the criteria for the reference list, without numbering and in alphabetical order.

 All references must be provided in full.
 Otherwise, the article will not be submitted to a peer review and will be returned immediately to the author for completion of the references.